-- Fences must be constructed of decorative materials such as wrought iron - wood, plastic or vinyl fences are typically not permitted - Fences with metal posts must be capped - Fences must be screened with some vegetation - Metal fences should have a dark, finish (paint or coating) - Corners and ends require columns that are larger (height and width) than the mass of the fence or wall - Fence or wall material and color must a.) blend with the landscape setting using colors that do not contrast with the vegetation OR b.) be complementary and compatible with the building architecture - Walls are typically constructed of masonry units, concrete, or similar product - Walls must be made or faced with materials such as stone, brick, slump block, and patterned block; or must be finished with a sand finished stucco - Perimeter/rear yard walls between six (6) and eight (8) feet in height shall be permitted along District and Arterial streets - Chain link fence is not permitted - Fences or walls taller than forty-two (42) inches are not permitted in the minimum required "building setback street" per the CP - Fence and wall locations should be placed or sized to respect sight distance restrictions
+- Fences must be constructed of decorative materials such as wrought iron - wood, plastic or vinyl fences are typically not permitted - Fences with metal posts must be capped - Fences must be screened with some vegetation - Metal fences should have a dark, finish (paint or coating) - Corners and ends require columns that are larger (height and width) than the mass of the fence or wall - Fence or wall material and color must a.) blend with the landscape setting using colors that do not contrast with the vegetation OR b.) be complementary and compatible with the building architecture - Walls are typically constructed of masonry units, concrete, or similar product - Walls must be made or faced with materials such as stone, brick, slump block, and patterned block; or must be finished with a sand finished stucco - Perimeter/rear yard walls between six (6) and ten (10) feet in height shall be permitted along District and Arterial streets.
+Six (6) to eight (8) foot high walls shall be permitted in other areas - Chain link fence is not permitted - Fences or walls taller than forty-two (42) inches are not permitted in the minimum required "building setback - street" per the CP - Fence and wall locations should be placed or sized to respect sight distance restrictions